terrycojones/daudin/README.md

 6
 ```

-You can pipe the output of a multi-line Python command directly into
+You can also pipe the output of a multi-line Python command directly into
-another command:
+a following command:

 ```python
 >>> ls | for name in _: